markus-zzz/zzzconsulting-website/_drafts/2019-08-11-retro-gaming-hw-part-1.markdown

 Pico-8 IDE or using the python [picotool](https://github.com/dansanderson/picotool) module.

-I for one find this game to be truely awesome and what was done with the limited resources really impresses me.
+I for one find this game to be truly awesome and what was done with the limited resources really impresses me.
 As a result the goal of my project is now to design 80's style sprite and tile based video game hardware that is capable of playing that game and run it on a FPGA.